mtydev/sump/README.md

 ```
 python ./main.py -u "URL" -k keywords -o output.txt
 ```
-Disclaimer: Please provide url after searchin for an item.
+Disclaimer: Please provide url after searching for an item.
 For example if you are searching for a car just enter the search phrase in the search box, and then copy link and paste it to -u.
 Also, You need to enter keywords after space insted of using ",".
 Don't know why it's like this but I'll leave it for now.

 ## What do I plan to implement next?
 - Maybe make it as jupyter notebook for better data analytics?
 Then make some options for finding cheapest item in particular keywords?